Museum of Vancouver

 Team: Jaclynn Wong, Eugene Chau, Irene Sasaki, Isabel Hughes, Lam Kwan, Vikrant Rajan.

-- Creation of appealing art for an interactive map of China and enticing illustrations of local food dishes; development of iconography and additional assets for humanizing the interactive map.
+Created appealing art for an interactive map of China, enticing illustrations of local food dishes, and additional iconography and art assets.

 Experience time-restraint: provide a meaningful experience, considering a user may only spend 3 minutes using the app.